Projects, Series, and Research Initiatives

 Combatting culturally-endorsed sexual violence in Kyrgyzstan through innovative education and information technology

 This project is funded by the World Bank and the Sexual Violence Research Initiative, and focuses on new educational practices and information technology and the role that these can play in understanding and preventing sexual violence in Kyrgyzstan, with a focus in Bishkek.
+This project runs from August 2017 to August 2019.

 Teaching Handbook: Poverty, Environment, and Gender